FDRs-Legs/BoostLERW/README.md

 Any sort of notification for battery
 Saving of prior connected devices

 To build this on your phone directly you will need to enable debugging.
-This has been tested to work against a mini x on a Pixel 2, Nexus 5x, and Moto X4.
+This has been tested to work against a Boosted Mini x on a Pixel 2, Nexus 5x, and Moto X4.

+To build the APK and install you will need to self-sign and configure your phone for sideloading.

 Android BLE Scan and Characteristics Read/Write Example